-Donations to the Dr. John Newson-Davis fund can be made here.
+Donations to the Dr. John Newson-Davis fund can be made on the MGFA Donation page.

 If your proposal does not fit into the above-listed categories, researchers and scientists can approach us with promising ideas.
 We maintain a “Research Opportunity Fund” to support projects that can further greater understanding of MG and its impact on quality of life.
 Examples of projects funded include: the development of MG treatment guidelines; a study on the effectiveness of thymectomy in MG; and a study on the effectiveness of current MG treatments (PROMISE-MG).

 Current and Recent Grantees